Travel

 Feb 10

 Scott City, the highway goes right through the old Main Street.
-Took
+Took photos.

 Oakley Kansas past the Annie Oakley motel and Buffalo Bill statue etc.